 - Talk to a solar installer to determine the suitability of your roof.

-Step 7: Factor in Panel Efficiency
+Step 7: Think About Solar Panel Efficiency

 Step 8.
 Plan for Future Energy Needs